Change that happens beneath the surface.

 What Sessions Are Like

 Sessions are focused and practical.
-We work with the specific pattern driving the problem, often without needing to revisit events in detail.
+Rather than endlessly talking things through, we work with the deeper responses that are keeping the problem in place, often without needing to revisit past events in detail.

 Many people notice clear shifts within minutes, and we build on those step by step.